impulsado/wannaNotes/Writeups/HTB/Very Easy/Archetype/00 - Archtype.md

 1. Common enumeration
 2. Check `smbclient`
 3. Use `impacket`
-4. Try to execute reverse shell
+4. Try to execute reverse shell and find the user flag.
+5. Privilege Escalation to find root flag.

 # smbclient